Move Welcome to Omarchy

 Getting Started

-Download the Omarchy Online ISO first, put it on a USB stick (use balenaEtcher on Mac/Windows or caligula on Linux), and boot off the stick.
+Download the Omarchy ISO first, put it on a USB stick (use balenaEtcher on Mac/Windows or caligula on Linux), and boot off the stick.

 Remember that many PCs ship with Secure Boot and/or TPM on in the BIOS.
 You have to turn these off to be able to install Omarchy.
 They're Microsoft security schemes meant for Windows and Microsoft-affiliated Linux distributions.